This Week’s Post

 Here I will examine law under the proverbial microscope.

-My approach is be comparative, particularly with a view to putting the United States and the United Kingdom in dialogue.
+My approach is comparative, particularly with a view to putting the United States and the United Kingdom in dialogue.

 Besides being comparative, my thinking is interdisciplinary.
 I make a serious and critical use of philosophy, which enriches my discussion of law.
 For, indeed, justice cannot exist without wisdom.